AlecDannmayr/Public_chatGPT_Terminal/README.md

 1. Go to [https://nodejs.org/en](https://nodejs.org/en/) and follow the simple instructions, download and follow the setup wizard, It's recommended you use the "recommended" version not the "current version"

-**It's not necessary if you don't want to download a new IED text editor in step-2, for simplicity if you don't already have and IED like VsCode you can skip this step to step 3**
+**It's not necessary if you don't want to download a new IED text editor in step-2, for simplicity if you don't already have and IED like VsCode you can skip this step**

 2. You may want to install an IED, this is an environment for writing code, [VsCode by Microsoft](https://code.visualstudio.com/) is widely used and free, follow this link and follow to steps to install.